risi-kondor/ptens/python/docs/source/linmaps.rst

 ***********************
-Equivariant linear maps
+Linmaps
 ***********************

-The neurons in permutation equivariant networks correspond to learnable equivariant mappings between Ptensors. `ptens` implements all such possible linear maps.
+The neurons in permutation equivariant networks implement learnable equivariant maps between Ptensors.
-We start with the case where the reference domain of the input and output are the same.
+The ``linmaps`` functions described in this section are such equivariant maps that can be applied in the case that the reference domains of the input and output tensors are the *same*.

 ==========
-Order zero
+Linmaps from zeroth order Ptensors
 ==========

-The only equivariant linear maps between zeroth order Ptensors are multiples of the identity, therefore ``linmaps0`` applied to a ``ptensor0``, is just the identity mapping:
+The only possible equivariant linear maps from one zeroth order Ptensor to another zeroth order ptensor are multiples of the identity,
+Therefore ``linmaps0`` applied to a ``ptensor0``, is just the identity map`:

 .. code-block:: python